5LoveG/EEC-DETR/README.md

 ### Usage
 1.Select various model configurations in the `cfg\models` folder for experimental comparison.
 There are already baseline models and the EEC-DETR model designed by me.
 The `.py` files in the `nn\modules` folder contain various modules, such as `PSCONV`, `WTCONV`, etc. You are supported to create new `.yaml` files in the `cfg\models` folder to freely configure new models.

-2.example
+2. train example
 ```
-Import the RTDETR class from the ultralytics library
+# Import the RTDETR class from the ultralytics library
 from ultralytics import RTDETR

 if __name__ == '__main__':